 Barefoot sandals and minimalist sandals:Facilitated venous return resulting in

-- a.
-Decreased blood pressure, This is true – particularly if walking on uneven ground (ie cobbled streets or off road).
+- a. barefoot sandals help decreased blood pressure, This is true – particularly if walking on uneven ground (ie cobbled streets or off road).
 The walking itself, of course, helps to support good cardiovascular function but, in addition, the fact that the foot strikes the ground at a slightly different angle with each step and is allowed to roll over the naturally convex heel (rather than a flat, straight, rubber plate) means that multiple muscle groups are activated resulting in greater pumping of blood back through the valve-based venous system (Vines 2005).

 Barefoot sandals and minimalist sandals:Decreased ankle sprains;

 - It is claimed that increased awareness of foot position from direct contact with the ground (Robbins et al., 1995) may decrease risk of ankle sprain – and/or the reduced leverage and consequently twisting around the ankle (sub-talar) joint from going “barefoot” minimizes the risk of spraining the joint during a stumble (Stacoff et al., 1996).